JDihlmann/moodlocator/README.md

 ![alt tag](https://raw.githubusercontent.com/JDihlmann/moodlocator/master/ReadMe/twitterToken.jpg)

 Copy these four Keys (Consumer Key, Consumer Secret, Access Token, Access Token Secret) and save them, do not give them to anybody.
-You need these keys, to connect to Twitter and authorize that it is your application who is connecting to Twitter.
+You need these keys, to connect to Twitter and authorize that it is your application which is connecting to Twitter.
 You will paste them later inside your application.

 ######Bluemix
 #####2.
 Create Bluemix Application